How to Use Universal Control for Mac and iPad

 Now you should be ready to enable and start using Universal Control.
 On your Mac, go to System Preferences > Displays > Universal Control.
 Select Allow your cursor and keyboard to move between any nearby Mac or iPad.
 You can leave the other two options enabled, for now.

-Next, on your iPad, navigate to Settings > AirPlay & Handoff, and enable Cursor and Keyboard.
+Next, on your iPad, navigate to Settings > General > AirPlay & Handoff, and enable Cursor and Keyboard.
 Once that’s done, you’ll be ready to connect your devices.

 This should be simple.
 Just bring the two devices close to one another, ideally within about 3 feet of each other.
 Make sure each device is awake and unlocked, and use your mouse or trackpad to move the cursor beyond the left or right edge of your display.
 If your iPad’s to the left of your display, move the cursor past the left edge.
 Got your iPad to the right?
 Move the cursor beyond the right edge of the display.